 If you’re looking to enter international business, keep in mind that the majority of global roles prefer or require an advanced degree.
-According to a recent report from Burning Glass Labor Insight, 57 percent of employers prefer or require a graduate degree for positions within international relations.
+According to a 2017 report from Burning Glass Labor Insight, 57 percent of employers prefer or require a graduate degree for positions within international relations.

 1. Management Analyst